We may earn commission from affiliate links →

 Vehicles registered in EEA member countries, including Andorra, Serbia, and Switzerland, do not need to show this document.

 You will also see expressways, which are the same as motorways but don’t have emergency lanes.
-These are currently under construction around the country as efforts to improve the road network continue.
+These are currently under construction nationwide as efforts to improve the road network continue.

 There are a growing number of charging stations around the country for electric vehicles, and you’ll notice that these are provided by companies called Fullcharger, Eldrive, or Kaufland.
 You will also find Tesla Supercharger points in Plovdiv and Sofia.